pSahoo-456/ISRO-Hackthon-2025/readme.md

     ```bash
     streamlit run app.py

-This will open the web interface in your browser (usually at http://localhost:8501).
+This will open the web interface in your browser

 ---
 ## 🔍 Insightful Outputs of Our Air Monitoring System